taylornetwork/laravel-username-generator/README.md

 - Moved the EmailDriver hook to first
 - Convert case now happens second rather than first
 - Generator now supports multibyte characters (Cyrillic, etc.)
+- Text will automatically be converted to ASCII by default
+- Added options for converting to ascii and validating the input string

 **v2.5.1**